myc1230/Michelle-s-Viz-Portfolio/WIPFoodWaste.md

 The prof should be able to clearly follow along my progress.
 There should be enough details to see how I moved from wireframe/story board to user feedback.

+Hope to understand the strength and clairty of my message

+My target audience is the general public, as plastic is part of everyone's life.

+Questions:
+Did you know this information before reading this website?
+Were you surprised by any of the information?
+Who do you think is the intended audience of this website?
+What do you think is the purpose of this website?
+What did you find confusing?
+What would you change?
+What is the first idea/thought that popped into your head when you saw the website?
+How do you feel after reading these statistics?